robertmitchellv/robertmitchellv.github.io/03-vitae.md

 ## <i class="fa fa-compass fa-lg"></i>  Personal Philosophy

 <ul>
-  <i class="fa fa-angle-double-right fa-lg"></i>  <strong>I believe that the 21st century requires a more multifacited toolkit if we hope to solve complex challenges&#8212;process + task orientation balanced within a framework that fosters strategic thinking.
+  <i class="fa fa-angle-double-right fa-lg"></i>  <strong>I believe that the 21st century requires a more multifaceted toolkit if we hope to solve complex challenges&#8212;process + task orientation balanced within a framework that fosters strategic thinking.
 That interdisciplinary relationships can be strengthened through active community engagement</strong>
 </ul>
 <ul>
   <i class="fa fa-angle-double-right fa-lg"></i>  <strong>I bring a lot of energy + enthusiasm to the projects that I become involved in.
 I thrive in situations that require imagination + innovation.
 I have a broad range of interests; from academic inquiry, the music + cuisine of other cultures, the arts, travelling, languages; to a passion for social justice, education for all people, + that our most vulnerable deserve respect + to be treated with dignity + fairness</strong>